andreacipriani/acdotfiles/README.md

 ## Principles:

-- Run `install.rb` to get all your apps and tools installed
+- Run `ruby install.rb` to get all your apps and tools installed
 	- The installation is idempotent, you can run it multiple times and you should be in the same state
 - Everything under `~/dotfiles/load/` gets loaded into your terminal
 	- `/load/path.sh` is loaded first